eejfqian/eejfqian.github.io/_pages/about.md

 I also worked as an **SI/PI Engineer** at **HiSilicon (Huawei)** in Shanghai (2019–2020), and part-time Antenna/RF Engineer in Novocomms Ltd.

 My research interests include:
-- Filtering and self-decoupling antennas for spectrum-compliant massive MIMO
+- Filters, Filtering Networks, and Filtering Antennas.
-- Reconfigurable FR3-band subarrays and high-frequency RF packaging
-- 3D-printed and liquid-metal-integrated antenna structures
-- Thermal–electromagnetic co-design for reconfigurable front-ends
+- Phased Arrays.
+- Antenna Decoupling.
+- Antenna Integration.
+- High-Frequency Interconnections.

-I have published **over 19 journal papers**, including **9 first-author IEEE Transactions on Antennas and Propagation** papers, several of which ranked among the *Most Read* in TAP.
+I am also very interested in high-speed circuti design, 3D printed devices, and Antenna-in-Package.
+I have published **10 IEEE Trans**, including **9 first-author IEEE Transactions on Antennas and Propagation** papers, several of which ranked among the *Most Read* in TAP.
 My works have also been presented at major conferences.

 ---